 \section{Spherical Orbits in Kerr Spacetime}

-Because the geodesic motion we consider here--inclined spherical orbits--is the same as that in our previous paper \cite{CastETC25a}, we give a very brief summary.
+Since the geodesic motion we consider here, inclined spherical orbits, is the same as that in our previous paper \cite{CastETC25a}, we provide only a brief summary.
 The reader interested in further details is referred to that prior paper and references therein.
 In Kerr spacetime, in Boyer-Lindquist coordinates, timelike geodesic motion about a black hole of mass $M$ and spin $a$ is governed by the following general set of equations \cite{Cart68,Schm02,DrasHugh06}

 where $\varpi^2 = r^2+a^2$ and $\D = r^2 - 2 M r + a^2$.
 From the symmetry of Kerr spacetime there are conserved quantities; $\mathcal{E}$ is the specific energy, $\mathcal{L}$ is the specific angular momentum, $Q$ is the Carter constant.
 Additionally, $\lambda$ is Mino time \cite{Mino03,FujiHiki09}, which can be related to proper time $\tau$ by integrating $d\tau/d\lambda = \Sigma = r^2 +a^2 \cos^2\theta$.
 The four functions found in the evolution of $t$ and $\vp$ are